 When C is too Slow: Re-discovering the Computer

-Cam Smith gave an entertaining talk on approaches when using microcontrollers such as the Arduino UNO.
+Cam Smith from DiUS gave an entertaining talk on approaches when using microcontrollers such as the Arduino UNO.
 During the talk, Cam walked us through his creation of an LED infographic display of aggregated twitter data.
 His project married the big with the small; a live stream of worldwide twitter usage with an Arduino powered array of multiplexed LEDs.

 Designing Engagement: Attention.Affection.Devotion

 The second keynote speaker was Jaimee Newberry who gave a talk on designing engaging mobile apps.
 Her key message was that with every touchpoint an app should have empathy for the user while remaining true to its own personality.
 For example, even errors are an opportunity to delight users; Github’s Star Wars themed Octocat 404 error page is a surprisingly endearing example (see: https://github.com/not_a_real_page).